What is Italy Chronicles?

 Italy Chronicles’ founder and author Alex Roe has quite an extensive range of interests, as you will discover if you read this ‘A List of My Interests‘.
 This diverse range of interests means that his posts on Italy Chronicles cover an eclectic range of subjects, though the overriding theme is invariably Italy.

 In addition to founder, editor and publisher, Milan, Italy based Alex Roe, six other writers regularly contribute or have contributed to Italy Chronicles:

 - Stephen Lusher – an ex-politician from Australia now resident in Tuscany who comments on news and politics and who believes in Italy’s enormous potential.

-- Anna Lebedeva – a journalist based in Abruzzo, Italy who covers local news in the Abruzzo region, travel and Italian food.
+- Anna Lebedeva – a journalist based in Abruzzo, Italy who writes about the Abruzzo region, travel and Italian food.

-- Diana Besser – Italy Chronicles’ 2012 Florence, Italy based intern who writes about her stay in Florence and how life in Italy compares to life back home in the USA.
+- Diana Besser – Italy Chronicles’ 2012 Florence, Italy, based intern who wrote about her stay in Florence and how life in Italy compares to life back home in the USA.

 - Giulia Garau – who writes occasional articles about Sardinia.

 - Guðjón Ingi Sigurðarson – former contributor who wrote about the Italian Indie music scene.

 In addition to the above writers, Italy Chronicles publishes stories contributed by guest writers.

 Here’s how you can Help Support Italy Chronicles